pegahcarter/crypto-simulations/README.md

-## Simulate/rebalance your cryptocurrency portfolio
+This repository was used to simulate a HODL strategy and a daily rebalancing strategy to analyze the effectiveness of rebalancing.

-**WORK IN PROGRESS**
+Simulations were conducted by randomly selecting a basket of 2, 4, 6, 8, and 10 coins 1,000 times each and documenting the daily value of the portfolio over the course of one year.

-### Contents
+To combat any inherent bias of choosing the date range to simulate, I calculated the difference of the overall crypto market cap from the first day to the same day a year later.
+From there, I chose the date range with the median difference.

-### backtests
+## Contents

-Python files used to:
+* Python scripts used to pull historical data
-* Retrieve historical price data
+* Python scripts used to simulate HODLing and rebalancing

-* Simulate HODL of 2, 4, 6, 8, and 10 randomly chosen coins
+### data
-* Simulate rebalance using coins used for HODL simulations
+  * historical crypto market cap

-Also contains historical price data and simulation results.
+  * historical price of most top-100 cryptocurrencies

-### working files
+  * HODL and rebalanced simulation results
-Experimental files for testing new ideas/strategies.
-Adding TA to rebalancing?
+  * comparative summary of simulations